US Open champs Medvedev, Murray win; Ukrainian stuns Halep - WHIZ News

 Halep had won 19 of her last 22 matches and recently returned to the top 10, but the U.S. Open has been the most challenging major for the two-time Grand Slam champion.
 She is 21-11 in New York and has lost in the first round of three of her last five appearances.

-Coco Gauff was a straight-sets winner, while 2019 U.S. Open champion Bianca Andreescu needed three to get past Harmony Tan, the French player who beat Williams in the first round at Wimbledon.
+Bianca Andreescu, the 2019 U.S. Open champion, needed three sets to get past Harmony Tan, the French player who beat Williams in the first round at Wimbledon.

-Another past U.S. Open champion, 2016 winner Stan Wawrinka, retired from his match against Corentin Moutet after losing a second-set tiebreaker.
+Two other past champions had short stays.
+Dominic Thiem, the 2020 champion who missed last year because of injury, fell to Pablo Carreño Busta in four sets.
+The 2016 winner, Stan Wawrinka, retired from his match against Corentin Moutet after losing a second-set tiebreaker.
 He has been plagued by injuries in recent years.

 No. 29 seed Tommy Paul overcame the heat to outlast Bernabe Zapata Miralles 4-6, 6-3, 2-6, 6-0, 7-5 in 3 hours, 10 minutes.
 Fellow American Sebastian Korda also got his first win at his home Slam, beating Facundo Bagnis in four sets.